md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 Collaborative approaches can improve policy effectiveness and accelerate innovation.

-#### 7. Support Emerging National AI Initiatives
+### 7. Support Emerging National AI Initiatives

-Existing national initiatives, including Smart Bangladesh Vision 2041, digital transformation programs, and the Bangladesh AI Hub, provide important foundations for future AI development.
+Existing national initiatives, including Smart Bangladesh Vision 2041 and the Bangladesh AI Hub, provide important foundations for future AI development [29, 30, 35, 36].

 Future initiatives should seek to complement and strengthen these efforts through: